carbon-language/carbon-lang/docs/design/assignment.md

 running the assignment function is _optional_, just like running the destructor is.
 If the assignment function is not run, the object will be directly initialized from the right-hand side instead.
-The type is still required to implement `AssignFrom` for the assignment to be valid.
+The type is still required to implement `AssignWith` for the assignment to be valid.

 ```
 class C { ... }